 * TypeCasting: Filmmakers just [[FollowTheLeader rehashed Norma]] whenever they wanted to give Gloria a part in a film after that, and some people still confused Swanson with Desmond.

-** Several other old-time actresses were considered for the role of Norma Desmond, including Pola Negri, Creator/MaryPickford, and even Creator/MaeWest.
+** Several other old-time actresses were considered for the role of Norma Desmond, including Pola Negri, Creator/MaryPickford, and even Creator/MaeWest, who was turned down after one meeting with the producers, who said they realized that she was still both too dignified and too pretty to believably sell a has-been character like Norma.
 Montgomery Clift was originally cast as Joe Gillis, but pulled out - reputedly because he himself was [[RealitySubtext dating a much older (and arguably washed up) singer at the time]].